Music, Art & Dance Programming

 Do Re Read Mi a Story: Parent/Child Music Class (ages 1-5)

-This class offers students a chance to engage together through structured musical ensembles and learn how to play multiple instruments through matching colors on the instrument and in music notation with the guitar, Boomwhackers, handbells & tone chimes.
+This class offers students a chance to engage together through structured musical ensembles with a goal of playing a variety of instruments through matching colors on the instrument to the visual prompt of adapted music notation.
 We also include sensory integration and regulation with movement manipulatives & sensory items.
-Led by a Board Certified Music Therapist, this inclusion class is appropriate for children, ages 6-9 who are neurodiverse, disable and neurotypical.
+Led by two Board Certified Music Therapists, this inclusion class is appropriate for children who are neurodiverse, disabled and neurotypical.

 Art Therapy Lessons and Classes